 Unlike many others, the LLC is widely popular in the startup world.
 When LLCs are formed, they usually have better alternatives to profit-sharing and management tactics.
 Additionally, they even provide excellent coverage for liabilities that are not applied to regular partnerships or sole proprietorships.

 However, it should be noted that these companies never really receive a taxation category of their own and are taxed just like partnerships or sole proprietorships.
 For the most part, these details are usually dependent on the owners involved.
+Check out our guide on LLC operating agreements here.

 What Is An S Corp?